rust-lang/reference/src/runtime.md

 ### Standard behavior

-The standard library provides an implementation of `panic_handler` than defaults to unwinding the stack but that can be [changed to abort the process][abort].
+The standard library provides an implementation of `panic_handler` that defaults to unwinding the stack but that can be [changed to abort the process][abort].
+The standard library's panic behavior can be modified at runtime with the [set_hook] function.

+[`PanicInfo`]: ../core/panic/struct.PanicInfo.html
-[abort]: ../book/2018-edition/ch09-01-unrecoverable-errors-with-panic.html
+[abort]: ../book/ch09-01-unrecoverable-errors-with-panic.html
+[attribute]: attributes.html
+[set_hook]: ../std/panic/fn.set_hook.html